michaeljennings/laralastica/README.md

 - The column to search in
 - The range to search in
-- If you are searching for a date you can specifiy a timezone
+- If you are searching for a date you can specify a timezone
 - If you are searching for dates you can specify a date format.

 To specify a range you pass an array which gt, gte, lt or lte as keys.
 So to get any values greater than 3 and less than